bottlerocket-os/bottlerocket/SECURITY_GUIDANCE.md

 These countermeasures serve to reduce the reliability of exploits and to raise their cost.
 However, it is always better to patch vulnerabilities than to rely on mitigations alone.

-We provide [a Kubernetes operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) for automated updates to Bottlerocket.
+For our Kubernetes variants, we provide [a Kubernetes operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) for automated updates to Bottlerocket.
 We recommend deploying it on your Kubernetes clusters.

+For our ECS variant, we provide [an updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater) for automated updates to Bottlerocket.
+We recommend deploying it on your ECS clusters.

 ### Avoid containers with elevated privileges